Q&A: What charges might longest serving US speaker face?

 Q: DO OTHER CASES SHED LIGHT ON POSSIBLE CHARGES?

-A: In Illinois, a state that’s become a synonymous with pay-to-play corruption, there’s no shortages of cases to look to for indications about charges Madigan could face.
+A: In Illinois, a state that’s become synonymous with pay-to-play corruption, there’s no shortage of cases to look to for indications about charges Madigan could face.

 Former state Sen. Martin Sandoval pleaded guilty just this year to bribery and tax charges for receiving $250,000 from a red-light camera company for blocking proposed legislation that might have hurt its business.
 The bribery charge carries a maximum 10-year prison term, while the tax count carries up to three years behind bars.